An estimation procedure for the Hawkes process: Data application

 \section{Data application}

-There are two contexts of growing importance where large event-datasets are not the exception but the rule: internet traffic and high-frequency data in financial econometrics.
+There are two contexts of growing importance where large event-data sets are not the exception but the rule: internet traffic and high-frequency data in financial econometrics.
 The paper concludes with an exemplary application of the estimation procedure to the latter.